kelhaji/geit/README.md

 ```
 The default output type is HTML.

-**Note for WSL users:** When running the above commands ensure that the target repo was cloned within WSL.
+**Note for WSL users:** when running the above commands ensure that the target repo was cloned within WSL.

 ### Usage with GitLab